Leading Causes of Death In New Zealand

 Cancer is New Zealand’s biggest killer.

-Ministry of Health data found cancer accounted for nearly one-thrid of all deaths recorded in 2015.
+Ministry of Health data found cancer accounted for nearly one-third of all deaths recorded in 2015.

 Of the 31,796 deaths that year, cancer accounted for 9,615 of those.